ananvodo/interfaceff2gro/README.md

 * Hendrik Heinz research group  that created Interface forcefield (doi:10.1021/la3038846, [Interface_ff](https://bionanostructures.com/interface-md/)).
 * [Lammps](https://github.com/lammps/lammps) software package - msi2lmp used in this project is part of it.
 * [MDAnalysis](https://www.mdanalysis.org/) Python library.

+#### Please feel free to use this program.
+If you find anything useful in this program or decide to use it for your research, please fork it, click on the star, and add it in your references or citations.